akando42/next-map/public/content/posts/10-07/index.md

 ![Moscow Kremlin](https://storage.googleapis.com/spykman-world/moscow_kremln.png)

 The new #ROMAN-VLAD fortified settlements, use of Roman military structure and use of #Nordic Blonde women as gifts to the #Mongol princes reduced the number of Mongol raids to the West as well as exposed the Mongol tactics and military structures to the #Roman-VLAD planners.
-Maybbe these Russian Blonde women caused the #Mongol princes to switch from Mongol paper money to Russian Golden coins as mean of transaction which brought extra weight and broke down the Mongol fiat monetary system.
+Maybe these Russian Blonde women caused the #Mongol princes to switch from Mongol paper money to Russian Golden coins as mean of transaction which brought extra weight and broke down the Mongol fiat monetary system.
 With the weakening Mongol Golden Horde, the forward #VLADIMIR fortress once again allowed the Nordic tribes to expand East from the Dniper river and Baltic coastal settlements to rebuild in their abandoned town of Kazan and Astrakhan into fortified settlements as well as populating Vladimir.

 ![Moscow Instagram Users](https://storage.googleapis.com/spykman-world/moscow_women.png)